blues/app-accelerators/accelerator-archive/20-motor-monitor-and-vibration/README.md

 This initial setup configures the Notecard to provide activity and vibration monitoring.

 1. Assemble the Notecard and Notecarrier as described [here](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-x/).
 2. Connect the Notecarrier to your PC with the micro USB cable.
-Keep the Notecard connected to the computer with the in-browser terminal active until you have completed [Notecard Setup](#notecard-setup).
+Keep the Notecard connected to the computer with the In-Browser Terminal active until you have completed [Notecard Setup](#notecard-setup).

 ## Cloud Setup